9 February 2018

 The hospital reception was warm and bright.
 It made a welcome change from standing around in the cold.
 There was plenty of time to get food and coffee before the runners arrived.
 There was even time for me to drop off the second baby blanket I’d knitted for the neonatal unit and had been carrying around in my rucksack all morning just in case.

-While we were drinking our coffee Rob B’s wife, Amanda, Spitfires, Rosie and Sue, and several of the hospital staff arrived to cheer the runners to their halfway point.
+While we were drinking our coffee Rob B’s wife, Amanda, Rosie, Sue, and several of the hospital staff arrived to cheer the runners to their halfway point.
 Considering they’d run almost a complete marathon at this point and had another ahead of them they were in good spirits as they appeared around the side of the main hospital building.
 Hopefully no one in the rheumatology department saw Commando as he whizzed past or, if they did, didn’t realise just how far he was running.

 The main issue, at least according to Commando, was cold hands.
 Luckily I’d thought to buy him a cup of hot chocolate when I’d bought my coffee.
 The drink warmed him and holding it helped thaw out his hands enough to use the loo unaided.